artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 <!--more-->

-When I say correctness, I mean the ability to easily and consistently write code that works as inteded (not the academic definition of correctness).
+When I say correctness, I mean the ability to easily and consistently write code that works as intended (not the academic definition of correctness).
 The key Scala features that increase correctness are immutability by default, easy concurrency, and no null values.[^1]